Skip to main content

 The mayor of Mariupol, Piotr Andryushchenko, posted on Facebook that he didn't need to wait to reject the ultimatum and cursed the Russians, according to the news agency, Interfax Ukraine.

-After an art school in Mariupol was bombed, Ukraine's President Volodymyr Zelensky said that some 400 civilians, including women and children, had taken shelter in the school.
+After an art school in Mariupol was bombed, Ukraine's President Volodymyr Zelenskyy said that some 400 civilians, including women and children, had taken shelter in the school.
 “They are under the rubble, and we don't know how many of them have survived,” he said.
 “But we know that we will certainly shoot down the pilot who dropped that bomb, like about 100 other such mass murderers whom we already have downed.”

 When dozens of apartment buildings and a theatre, art school, and shopping mall with citizens inside are destroyed, it's nothing less than a brutal and illegal war.

 The bombing of the art school comes on the heels of the bombing of Mariupol’s Drama Theater on March 16, where as many as a thousand civilians were said to have been sheltering.
-At least 130 people were pulled out of the rubble of the theater, President Zelensky said on Friday, “but hundreds of Mariupol residents are still beneath the rubble.”
+At least 130 people were pulled out of the rubble of the theater, President Zelenskyy said on Friday, “but hundreds of Mariupol residents are still beneath the rubble.”
 Rescue efforts in both the theater and the school have been hampered by continuing bombing and shelling of the city.

 Russian forces are trying to take Mariupol so they can establish a so-called land bridge between the areas of the Donbas they already occupy and Crimea.
 Fighting is now street-to-street in the port city, which has been almost completely destroyed by Russian bombing and artillery shelling.